5tingray/pyufw/README.md

 ## Install
 pyufw is avaliable from PyPi.
 You can download it using pip:
 ```console
 $ pip3 install pyufw
 ```
+Also make sure ufw is installed.
+Depending on your distribution the package may be named `ufw` or `python-ufw`.

 ## Documentation
+Your script will have to be run with root privilages.
+Upon importing the module the ufw security checks will start and you may see some warning messages.
+The following checks will commence:
+  * is setuid or setgid (for non-Linux systems)
+  * checks that script is owned by root
+  * checks that every component in absolute path are owned by root
+  * warn if script is group writable
+  * warn if part of script path is group writable

 ```python
 import pyufw as ufw
 ```

 #### Enable the firewall
+Enables the ufw firewall and enables on boot.
 ```python
 ufw.enable()
 ```

 #### Disable the firewall
+Disables the ufw firewall and disables on boot.
 ```python
 ufw.disable()
 ```